charlie4fun/ci-cloud/pages/privacy.md

 By using our website, you acknowledge that GitHub Pages processes data as part of their hosting services.
 For additional details about how GitHub Pages processes personal data, please refer directly to their [Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement).

-### Analytics
-This site uses no analytics, which guarantees highest privacy while using our web-page.

-### Advertising & Marketing
-This site does not include any 3rd party advertising or marketing tracking code.

 ### Fonts
 This website does not use Google fonts from the Google CDN.
 It uses a self-hosted version of fonts which are free of tracking.